mnieber/dodo-commands/doc/projects.rst

     > dodo check-config-version
     > dodo check-version

-Add the following lines to your ``~/.bashrc`` to execute this script when a terminal is opened:
+Then, add the following lines to your ``~/.bashrc`` to execute this script when a terminal is opened:

 .. code-block:: bash